-- The journey to and from school for thousands of children throughout the week will become much more safe, as vehicles on these roads will be travelling at a slower speed.
+- The journey to and from school for thousands of children throughout the week will become much safer, as vehicles on these roads will be travelling at a slower speed.

-The project is fully-funded by the Albert – Eden Local Board.
+The project is funded by the Albert-Eden Local Board.

-The purpose of this targeted consultation was to find out if there were any land development proposals or issues, or safety issues that would affect the safety improvements.
+This targeted consultation aimed to find out if there were any land development proposals or issues, or safety issues that would affect these improvements.